samuelarbibe/dnd-timeline/docs/v2/documentation/zoom-and-pan/performance.md

 # Performance

-Whenever the `timeframe` changes, a recalculation of all the item's width and position must be performed.
+Whenever the `range` changes, a recalculation of all the item's width and position must be performed.

 When performing operations that require a high amount of sequential changes, like zooming in or panning, the resulted re-renders might cause stuttering and frame-drops.

 This **"frequent change"** problem is quite common in reactive frontend applications, and there are multiple solutions to it.

-As you are in full control of the `timeframe` state, you can  apply a chosen mechanism of debouncing to the `timeframe` state.
+As you are in full control of the `range` state, you can  apply a chosen mechanism of debouncing to the `range` state.

 This will reduce the amount changes registered in the timeline, and in return reduce the amount of renders required when zooming an panning, resulting in a great improvement in performance.